Bubbly Crispy Focaccia

 INGREDIENTWHY IT MATTERSSUBSTITUTIONS/NOTES

-Bread FlourHigh protein = chewy textureAll-purpose works, but with a softer structure
+Bread FlourHigh protein = chewy textureAll-purpose works, but with a softer structure and smaller bubbles

 Water (warm)Hydrates flour, activates yeastAround 100°F (38°C) is ideal